 We recognize the crucial role renewable and alternative energy will play in balancing the immense energy needs of the data center industry, as well as our customers' interest in carbon-neutral data storage.
-Our NY2 data center utilizes 100% renewable energy as a result of our procurement of 100% wind-sourced Renewable Energy Credits (RECs), which cover all of the site’s usage, approximately 37,000 MWh in 2018.
-We’ve installed a 1.5 MW fuel cell at our SV2 site.
+In 2021, CoreSite completed a 1.2 megawatt expansion of fuel cells at our BO1 site, and CoreSite’s VA3 site is powered by 100% renewable energy.

 Total Energy Consumed